jihananita/jihananita/README.md

 - 👀 I’m interested in Data Analysis, Programming, and UI/UX Designer
 - 🌱 I’m currently learning HTML, CSS, JVS, MySQL, Pandas (python), Power BI, and Tableau
 - 💞️ I’m looking to collaborate on Programming and Data Analysis
-- 📫 How to reach me on email @jihan.annita@ui.ac.id
+- 📫 How to reach me on email @jihan.anita@ui.ac.id

 <!---
 jihananita/jihananita is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.